openstack/api-site/firstapp/source/networking.rst

 Create networks
 ~~~~~~~~~~~~~~~

-Most cloud providers will make a public network accessible to you.
+Most cloud providers make a public network accessible to you.
+We will
-We will attach a router to this public network to grant Internet access
+attach a router to this public network to grant Internet access to our
-to our instances.
-After also attaching this router to our internal networks, we
+instances.
+After also attaching this router to our internal networks,
-will allocate floating IPs from the public network for instances which need to
+we will allocate floating IPs from the public network for instances
-be accessed from the Internet.
+which need to be accessed from the Internet.

-Let's just confirm that we have a public network by listing the networks our
+Let's just confirm that we have a public network by listing the
-tenant has access to.
-The public network doesn't have to be named public -
+networks our tenant has access to.
+The public network does not have to
-it could be 'external', 'net04_ext' or something else - the important thing
+be named public - it could be 'external', 'net04_ext' or something
-is it exists and can be used to reach the Internet.
+else - the important thing is it exists and can be used to reach the
+Internet.

 ::